 The studies have major conflicts of interest: Unfortunately, literally every single one of these studies were either funded or conducted by a company called EarthFX Inc who, surprise surprise, sell earthing products.
 These included earthing pads and sheets that are up to $275 a pop!
 In fact, G Chevalier and JL Oschman – the scientists who conducted most of the studies – have shares in the company!
 Talk about a vested interested!
 And while this was disclosed in every research paper, sadly not many writers have bothered to read the studies in full, instead taking their merit at face value.

-Expensive “earthing” equipment, not walking barefoot, is tested: While earthing is marketed as a simple, healthy activity that anyone can do, the studies don’t actually focus on walking around barefoot.
+Expensive “earthing” equipment, not walking barefoot, is what was tested: While earthing is marketed as a simple, healthy activity that anyone can do, the studies don’t actually focus on walking around barefoot.
 Instead, EarthFX Inc provides researchers with the aforementioned expensive grounding equipment.
 The tests then usually involve “sleeping on a conductive mattress pad that is connected via a wire to a rod that is placed into the Earth.
 Electrons and microcurrents from the Earth instantaneously flow up the rod and wire and onto the mattress pad.”

 Sample sizes are way too small: These studies are pilot studies, which means the number of participants involved is too small to be scientifically significant.
 For example, the inflammation study had only eight participants (four of whom were controls), and the sleep study focussed on the “subjective reporting” of only 12 participants.
 The largest study I could find involved 60 people, but it only went for a month, so the results should still only be taken with a grain of salt.

 The verdict: Do what makes you happy (unless it’s sharing unsubstantiated claims)!